Michael Wrigley: Early life and first-class cricket

 Wrigley was born at Rostherne Manor in Rostherne, Cheshire.
 He was educated at Harrow School.
 After leaving Harrow he served in the latter stages of the Second World War, when he was commissioned into the Rifle Brigade as a second lieutenant in March 1944.
 A year after the conclusion of the war, he made his debut in first-class cricket for the Combined Services cricket team in a rain-affected match against Surrey at Kingston-upon-Thames in 1946.

 He went up to Worcester College at the University of Oxford, where he made his debut for Oxford University Cricket Club in first-class cricket against the Free Foresters at Oxford in 1948.
 In that same year he toured Ireland with the Marylebone Cricket Club, playing in one first-class match against the Ireland cricket team at Dublin.
 Wrigley played first-class cricket for Oxford University until 1950, making fourteen appearances.
 Playing as a right-arm fast-medium bowler, he took 45 wickets for Oxford University at an average of 22.20, with best figures of 6 for 57.
 These figures were one of three five wicket hauls that he took during his first-class career, and came against Surrey in 1949 at The Oval.
 He gained a blue for cricket in 1949.
 He was a member of the Vincent's Club while at Oxford.

 Later life

-In July 1951, during the Korean War, he was an recommissioned into the Rifle Brigade an emergency commission with the rank of lieutenant.
+In July 1951, during the Korean War, he was recommissioned into the Rifle Brigade on an emergency commission with the rank of lieutenant.
 He later worked as an intelligence officer in the Far East.
 He was later appointed as first secretary of British Embassay in Bangkok, in the service of which he was made an OBE in the 1971 Birthday Honours.
 Later in his life he was a farmer near Scarborough, North Yorkshire.
 He was a director of Pontefract Racecourse during the first half of the 1990s, a post he held until his death at Leeds in January 1995.